 - B.I.
 No student is allowed to communicate with another student, except when it is relevant to the practical test. - 1.1 You are not allowed to discuss your practical cases during the practical test. - B.2.
 You are NOT allowed to have old models and practical work in your possession. - B.3.
 Cell phones are to be switched off and placed in your bags. - 3.1 You are not allowed to have a cell phone in your possession, if found, it will be confiscated for the duration of the test. - B.4.
-All materials obtained prior and during this test are to be obtained from the Departmental Store only. - 4.1 All communal materials must be obtained and returned to the invigilator. - B.5 A replacement model, if required, must be obtained from the designated invigilator on duty. - B.6 No student may bring any handbags or lunch boxes into a test or an examination.
-Students are to make their own arrangements as to what they should do with these articles. - B.7.
-Students enter, go to their workstations, layout and prepare their tools and instruments. - B.8.
-The following will be read out prior to the text/examination papers being handed out: "This is an official test/examination of the Department of Dental Sciences as constituted by the Durban University of Technology.
+All materials obtained prior and during this test are to be obtained from the Departmental Store only. - 4.1 All communal materials must be obtained and returned to the invigilator. - B.5 A replacement model, if required, must be obtained from the designated invigilator on duty. - B.6 Students enter, go to their workstations, layout and prepare their tools and instruments. - B.7.
+The following will be read out prior to the test/examination papers being handed out: "This is an official test/examination of the Department of Dental Sciences as constituted by the Durban University of Technology.
 All rules of the Institution pertaining to tests and examination apply.
 These rules are to be found in the Rule Book for students of the Institution and are available to students on request.
 Those students contravening these rules will be prosecuted in terms of the rules of the Durban University of Technology by the Institution's disciplinary tribunal."
-(Note to invigilator: In the case of an examination a list of instructions to be read to students will be supplied by Examinations Office and must be read out as well as B.3) - B.9.
+(Note to invigilator: In the case of an examination a list of instructions to be read to students will be supplied by Examinations Office and must be read out as well as B.3) - B.8.
 Time of arrival for major practical tests, any student arriving late will be allowed into the laboratory only up to one hour after the commencement of the test.
 Such a student will not be allowed extra time.
 This is aligned with the DUT test and examination rules.